Small Web Design Changes Can Make a Big Difference

 5. Standardize The Buttons Throughout Your Entire Web Design

 Use the same color button for all the buttons on your site.
-Especially actionable buttons like “Add To Cart”, “Signup”, “Checkout” and so forth.
-By keeping these the same throughout the site, you are making it easier for users to identify where they need to click.
+Especially actionable buttons like “Add To Cart,” “Signup,” “Checkout,” and so forth.
+Keeping these the same throughout the site makes it easier for users to identify where they need to click.

-If you want to experiment with different colors, one way to incorporate a bi-color button palette into your web design is by having the buttons change color when a user hovers over them.
+Suppose you want to experiment with different colors.
+In that case, one way to incorporate a bi-color button palette into your web design is by having the buttons change color when a user hovers over them.

 6. Freshen Up The Copy

 Now, you might be wondering what copywriting has to do with web design.
-But the reality is, website copy is just as important as the imagery.
-The entire point of web site copy is to motivate users to perform an action of some kind.
+But the reality is website copy is just as important as the imagery.
+The entire point of website copy is to motivate users to act like some kind.
 Perhaps that will be to read additional blog articles, complete a purchase, or some other action.

 Well, good web design has the same goal.
 Web design and copywriting go hand in hand.

-Much like choosing imagery, there is a solid set of best practices you can follow when writing copy for your site.
+Much like choosing imagery, you can follow a solid set of best practices when writing copy for your site.

 First, make sure you use short sentences and short paragraphs.
 The last thing users want to encounter on a website is long walls of text.
 It comes off as daunting and unwelcoming.
-That’s why it pays to condense your messaging down into digestible bits of information.
+That’s why it pays to condense your message into digestible bits of information.